Exelon’s Statement on the FERC Nov. 1 Order

 What is co-location?

-Co-location is a practice in which data centers and other large customers are built next to an existing power plant and shares its interconnection with the grid to leverage often underutilized land and sometimes take advantage of efficiencies in securing access to power.
+Co-location is a practice in which data centers and other large customers are built next to an existing power plant and shares its interconnection with the grid.

 Does Exelon support co-location?